I wanted to thank you for your excellent materials, specifically the LOMS program.

 My reaction is, "Geez, you got so close... you're clearly capable of doing the job... but you made some mistake somewhere in the process.

 I gotta think that if you had a few more attempts (e.g., apply to more than just three firms), you would be successful eventually, as you're already pretty close."

 But a lot of people get really discouraged and just end up quitting.

 And in contrast, you see how some of the people in my case interview preparation community double up their commitment and efforts -- and ultimately triumph.

 By the way, from a longer-term career planning perspective, it is wise to give some thought as to where you want your career to be in 5-7 years.

 I know that can seem like a very long period of time, but switching careers involves adopting a brand new learning curve altogether.

-And with each transition, especially the one to being a business owner, there was just an enormous learning curve.
+And with each transition, especially the one to be a business owner, there was just an enormous learning curve.
 It is easy to assume that consulting teaches you everything.